-- See the section on "Component Identification" for help with identifying the components. - D1 should be placed so that the white stripe on the body lines up with the white stripe on the board. - C3 and C4 must go the right way round.
+- See the section on "Component Identification" for help with identifying the components. - D1 and D3 should be placed so that the white stripe on the body lines up with the white stripe on the board.
+Don't mix up D1 and D3, they have different jobs to do! - C3 and C4 must go the right way round.
 The negative side is marked with a stripe.
 (See hint) - The LED must go with the right polarity.
 The side which has the shorter lead goes nearest the diode.
 (See hint) - Put IC1 so that the metal tab lines up with the white stripe on the board.
-The metal side faces to the outside of the board.
+The metal side faces to the outside of the board. - L2 can be tricky to mount.
+First wet one pad and re-flow the component on one pad only.
+When this is done, solder the other pad, making sure that there is enough solder to connect the inductor properly.